benji-cannot-code/fast-vc-chromium-benchmark-run-4/mojo/public/tools/bindings/README.md

 };
 ```

 and you would like to add birthday and nickname fields.
-You can do:
+You can add them as
+optional types with a `MinVersion` like so:

 ``` cpp
 struct Employee {